pushlabsco/video-background-pro-docs/examples/add-video-background-to-every-page.md

 In some instances, you may want a video background on every page of your WordPress site.
 This is very straight forward thanks to the `[vidbg]` shortcode.

-Paste at the bottom of your `functions.php` file:
+You can do so by pasting this function at the bottom of your `functions.php` file:

 ```php
 /**